ballerina-platform/module-ballerinax-ibm.ibmmq/examples/produce-mqiih-headers/Produce MQIIH Headers.md

 # Produce MQIIH headers

-This example demonstrates how to produce IBM MQ messages to an IBM MQ queue with MQIIH headers.
+This example demonstrates how to produce IBM MQ messages to an IBM MQ queue with the MQIIH headers.

 ## Prerequisites